 Using e-cigarettes containing nicotine causes an immediate increase in the formation of blood clots and a deterioration in the ability of small blood vessels to expand and dilate, as well as raised heart rate and blood pressure, according to research presented at the European Respiratory Society International Congress on Monday.

-Nicotine is known to increase levels of hormones such as adrenaline in the body, which in turn can increase the formation of blood clots.
+Nicotine is known to increase hormones such as adrenaline levels in the body, which in turn can increase the formation of blood clots.

 The findings showed that using e-cigarettes containing nicotine created a set of immediate short-term changes in the volunteers.
 The team discovered an average 23 percent increase in blood clots after 15 minutes that returned to normal levels after 60 minutes.